spiralizing/spiralizing.github.io/DSEntries/LLMs.md

 I know I am a bit late to the *LLM* (and AI) hype, but with so many Language models being released to the public via the [Transformers API by Huggingface](https://huggingface.co/transformers/v3.1.0/index.html) for Python, I decided to give them a try and learn about how to use them not only as assistants but to do research with them or **fine-tune** them.

-Here you can find short examples with some of the code I used to explore and learn about these models.
+Here, you can find short examples with some of the code I used to explore and learn about these models.

 \toc